francescocicala/criticalsnn/README.md

 ```bash
 pip install -r requirements.txt
 ```
-- If you intend to integrate your experiments with CometML, add a `.env` file in the root folder:
+- (Optional) If you intend to integrate your experiments with CometML, add a `.env` file in the root folder:
 ```
 COMETML_API_KEY=""
 COMETML_PROJECT=""